 The study by Conningarth is to determine the specific local and regional economic and socio-economic impacts of MCWAP.
-The study is restricted to the Mokolo River and the main stem of the Crocodile River (West) downstream of the Hartebeespoort Dam, but includes the possible influence on the urban development around the dam and the expected impact of population growth trends in the catchment area on water inflows to the dam.
+The study is restricted to the Mokolo River and the main stem of the Crocodile River (West) downstream of the Hartebeespoort Dam (i.e. MCWAP Phase 2).

-The study has two distinct approaches; one being the integrated part of the EIA as mentioned above.
+The study has two distinct approaches; one being the integrated part of the EIA.
 A further dimension of the study is the determination of the justification of the regional location and the macro-economic impact of the proposed new developments in the areas involved.
 The water augmentation infrastructure is a critical cost element of the total development.